 The Japanese version of the game featured a camera system that employed cinematic angles and perspectives intended to provide a more suspenseful experience.
-This system, however, was met with a negative critical reaction by some and was revamped into a behind-the-back third-person angle a-la Action-Adventure games for the US release.
+This system, however, was met with a negative critical reaction by some and was revamped by Activision into a behind-the-back third-person angle a-la Action-Adventure games for the US and European releases.

 - "BlueStinger" -- Alternate spelling